asia-pacific-energy-research-centre/transport_model_9th_edition/README.md

 ./workflow/ - inside here are the files you need to run the model.
 ./other_code/ - inside here is extra code that is useful to use for visualisation of the outputs, creation of input data and some kinds of analysis/exploration files.
 ./config/ - general configurations you can set, other than those that are in the integrate.py file.

+## To do:
+- how to make use of more than one year of base year data even if some of the data is missing?
+I geuss we can use the frist x years of data to help estaimte the growth rate for the froecast?